Dilation & Curettage (D&C): How it Is Done, Recovery & More

 Final Word

 Curettage serves both a therapeutic and diagnostic purpose.
-Typically, diagnostic D&C is a relatively quick procedure with a short recovery time, allowing the individual to resume their normal activities soon after following the doctor's instructions and post-operative care.
+Typically, diagnostic D&C is a relatively quick procedure with a short recovery time.
+After following the doctor's instructions and receiving post-operative care, the individual can resume normal activities soon.

 It is important to note that the uterus will be at a higher risk for infection after a D&C. Therefore, failure to adhere to proper post-operative care may result in the spread of infection, potentially leading to serious health complications.